Omar8345/hashnode-blogs-backup/cl2xacd9m0780u5nv9o3cbdcp.md

 ## The End!

-Thanks for reading this blog, hope you like it and learnt something you!!!
+Thanks for reading this blog, hope you like it and learnt something helpful!!!

 - **Live Demo:** linky-web.herokuapp.com
 - **GitHub Repo:** [OmarDev100/linky](https://github.com/omardev100/linky)